+The carrying amount of our repurchase agreements approximates fair value due to their short-term maturities or floating rate coupons.
 Interest rates on these borrowings are determined based on prevailing rates corresponding to the terms of the borrowings, and interest is paid at the termination of the borrowing at which time we may enter into a new borrowing arrangement at prevailing market rates with the same counterparty or repay that counterparty and negotiate financing with a different counterparty.

-The fair value of financial instruments pledged as collateral on our secured financings on investments in real estate debt disclosed in the tables below represent our fair value of such instruments, which may differ from the fair value assigned to the collateral by its counterparties.
+The fair value of financial instruments pledged as collateral on our repurchase agreements disclosed in the tables below represent our fair value of such instruments, which may differ from the fair value assigned to the collateral by its counterparties.

 During February 2021, we entered into a repurchase agreement with Barclays Bank PLC in order to finance our term loan investment (the "Barclays RA").
-Effective February 15, 2022, the reference rate for the calculation of interest transitioned from the three-month U.S. dollar-denominated LIBOR to the Sterling Overnight Index Average ("SONIA").
-The Barclays RA interest rate is now equal to the SONIA daily non-cumulative EFR rate plus a spread.
+The Barclays RA interest is equal to the three-month USD LIBOR plus a spread.

-For financial statement purposes, we do not offset our secured financings on investments in real estate debt and securities lending transactions because the conditions for netting as specified by GAAP are not met.
-Although not offset on our condensed consolidated balance sheets as set forth in our Quarterly Report on Form 10-Q for the three months ended March 31, 2022 and our Annual Report on Form 10-K for the year ended December 31, 2021, each of which is incorporated herein by reference, these transactions are included in the following tables (\$ in thousands):
+For financial statement purposes, we do not offset our repurchase agreements and securities lending transactions because the conditions for netting as specified by GAAP are not met.
+Although not offset on our Consolidated Balance Sheets, these transactions are included in the following tables (\$ in thousands):

-March 31, 2022 Indebtedness Maturity Date Coupon Collateral Assets (1) Outstanding Balance Barclays RA 2/26/2026 SON 1A + 2.50% \$473,994 \$260,697 \$473,994 \$260,697 Decembe er 31, 2021 Indebtedness Weigh Avera Maturity age Weighted Average Coupon Collateral Assets(1) Outstanding Balance Barclays RA 2/26/2 026 L + 2.50% \$487,602 \$268,181 \$487,602 \$268,181
+March 31, 2021 Indebtedness Maturity Date Coupon Collateral Assets (1) Outstanding Balance Barclays RA 2/26/2026 L+2.50% \$496,692 \$137,970 \$496,692 \$137,970